rustudorcalin/etcd-monitoring-with-prometheus-and-rancher/README.md

 ### Configuring Prometheus and Grafana

-One of the best and easiest solutions to monitor Etcd cluster is using Prometheus And Grafana.
+One of the best and easiest solutions to monitor Etcd cluster is using Prometheus and Grafana.
 While these were installed with just few clicks from Rancher's App they still need some proper configuration/integration.

 First let's figure out the access.
 We will create two services, so we can access the services externally.
 For this we need to go Load Balancer tab an import two YAML files, one for each service.
 Hit Import YAML button and paste the configuration.